hewjoe/storied-life/SETUP.md

 # Storied Life - Project Setup Complete! 🎉

-Welcome to Storied Life, your open-source digital memorial platform.
+Welcome to Storied Life, your open-source digital legacy platform.
 This document provides an overview of the project structure and next steps to get you started.

 ## 📁 Project Structure